List of Devious Maids characters: Philippe Delatour

 Philippe Delatour (Stephen Collins) is Genevieve's ex-husband, and the man who killed Flora Hernandez.

 Miguel Falta

 Miguel Falta (Octavio Westwood, seasons 1–2; Alejandro Vera, seasons 3-4) is Rosie's son.

 Introduced in season two

 Dahlia Deering

-Dahlia Deering (Susie Abromeit) is Nicholas' deceased wife.
+Dahlia Deering (Susie Abromeit) is Nicholas' deceased wife who was pushed off a bridge by Opal.
+Had an affair with Opal while married to Nicholas that she called an “experiment.”

 Reggie Miller

-Reggie Miller (Reggie Austin) is Rosie's immigration lawyer.
+Reggie Miller (Reggie Austin) is Rosie's immigration lawyer and love interest.
+He’s Kenneth executor for his finances and his nephew.

 Kenneth Miller

 Kenneth Miller (Willie C. Carpenter) is Rosie's paraplegic boss and Reggie's uncle.

 Didi Miller

 Didi Miller (Tiffany Hines) is Kenneth's second wife, a former stripper.

 Lucinda Miller

 Lucinda Miller (Kimberly Hebert Gregory) is Kenneth's daughter, an aspiring artist.
+She fell pregnant at age 15 and her father forced her to put her daughter up for adoption.
+She reconnected with her daughter with the help of Rosie.

 Ty McKay

-Ty McKay (Gideon Glick) is Spence's nephew and part of the gang of robbers in Beverly Hills.
+Ty McKay (Gideon Glick) is Spence's nephew and part of the masked gang of robbers in Beverly Hills.
+Found laying at Alejandro’s memorial.
+Becomes infatuated with Carmen when he comes to live with Spence.

 Javier Mendoza

 Javier Mendoza (Ivan Hernandez) is a professional chef who almost married Zoila.

 Carter and Jason

 Carter (Alexander Biglane) and Jason (Sean Flynn) are part of the gang of robbers in Beverly Hills.
 Carter killed Alejandro Rubio.